realChrisDeBon/P2PNet/README.md

 ![Static Badge](https://img.shields.io/badge/data_transmission-mostly_working-darkgreen)

-**Note:** DistributionHandler is still in early development and is mostly just scaffolding for now.
+**Note:** DistributionHandler is still in mid development and more functionality will be rolled out.
+In its present state it works to transmit, recieve, and store.

 ![Static Badge](https://img.shields.io/badge/WAN_discovery-TODO-orange)